lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 To type things into your text file the main part of the window similar to a word porcessor.
 If you are programming with featherpad the file extension will probably automatically select the correct syntax highlighting.
 To view line numbers of the file press :kbd:`control +l` or :menuselection:`options --> line numbers`.

-To open a new tab and empty text file press the button with a piece of paper with a plus symbol on it.
+To open a new tab and empty text file press the button with a piece of paper with a plus symbol on it, or press :kbd:`Control + N`.
 If you wish to close a tab press the red x button.

 If you make a mistake and want to undo it press :kbd:`control + z` or press the button that looks like a curved arrow pointing towards the left.
 To redo a change you have undone press the button with a curved arrow pointing towards the right.